kirillzyusko/react-native-bundle-splitter/docs/docs/guides/upgrading-from-2.x.md

 ## Migration

-I believe that for all projects that are using this library, there will be no changes for you and you can simply bump the version of the library in `package.json` to `3.x.x`.
+I believe that for all projects that are using this library, there will be no changes and you can simply bump the version of the library in `package.json` to `3.x.x`.

 If you use `react-native` version `0.59.x` then you should stick to `2.x.x` version of the library.